justmarkham/DAT5/README.md

 * [Introduction to Data Mining](http://www-users.cs.umn.edu/~kumar/dmbook/index.php) has a nice [chapter on cluster analysis](http://www-users.cs.umn.edu/~kumar/dmbook/ch8.pdf).
 * The scikit-learn user guide has a nice [section on clustering](http://scikit-learn.org/stable/modules/clustering.html).
 * Wikipedia article on [determining the number of clusters](http://en.wikipedia.org/wiki/Determining_the_number_of_clusters_in_a_data_set)
+* Here is a longer example of [feature scaling](http://nbviewer.ipython.org/github/rasbt/pattern_classification/blob/master/preprocessing/about_standardization_normalization.ipynb) in scikit-learn, with additional discussion of the types of scaling you can use.
+* [Clever Methods of Overfitting](http://hunch.net/?p=22) is a classic post by John Langford.